In this article, we will cover how to use forums, good writing practices, forum etiquette, and more.

 "Is my subject still relevant?" - This one is simple, if you are trying to have a discussion about something that isn't relevant anymore then you might not get many responses.

-"Do I really want to have a discussion about this?" - Engagement is key into keeping a discussion ongoing.
+"Do I really want to have a discussion about this?" - Engagement is key to keeping a discussion ongoing.
 If you are writing about something you don't want to discuss then you probably won't enjoy the responses you'll receive.

 Language and Writing